 8) Staying true to your roots

-Regardless of a business’s size or success, it is crucial to stay humble and stay true to its roots.
+Regardless of a business’s size or success, it is crucial to stay humble and stay true to your roots.
 For Amancio Ortega, he has stayed true to his humble beginnings and has never stopped innovating in the fashion industry.

 “Complacency is the worst, I never allow myself to be content with what I have done, and I have always tried to instill this in everyone around me.
 Grow or die.
 If you want to innovate, don’t focus on the results.” – Amancio Ortega.